loteoo/hyperstatic-demo/src/app/pages/Project/project.md

 Main difference being that instead of using GraphQL and many more complexities to handle your data, you just put everything in the state using the hyperapp APIs and vanilla javascript.

-Resulting bundles seem to be a tenth the size few in numbers, compared to Gatsby builds.
+Resulting bundles seem to be a tenth the size and few in numbers compared to Gatsby builds.
 There is also nearly no inherent complexity related to pre-rendering thanks to simply using puppeteer.

 This project started out as a boilerplate but grew into a seperate package instead.